 Memphis Heritage has played an integral role in many historic preservation projects in the Memphis and Shelby County area.

-Two of our most recent and visible successes include:
+Two of our most visible successes include:

 Overton Square, a small Midtown commercial district dating back to the 1920’s, was slated for demolition, and Memphis Heritage played a pivotal, and largely unseen, role in preserving the area and shaping a plan for its redevelopment. in 2012 plans emerged to clear Overton Square for a parking lot and a discount grocery store.
 Memphis Heritage connected the owners to a local developer who had a vision for redeveloping Overton Square, worked with the Memphis City Council to temporarily halt the demolition plans so that alternatives could be considered, and facilitated public meetings and solicited participation by government officials, potential investors, and other interested parties.